Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image178.png)

-Figure 130: Setting sort values for a table in 'Data'
+*Setting sort values for a table in 'Data'*

 #### Prefilters